This is no longer being updated. Please see more recent guides on “Working from home” and “Reporting during the COVID-19 pandemic in 2022.”

 ● Follow the advice of the WHO, the CDC, or local health authorities to protect yourself and your community

 ● Do not leave your home for at least 7 days from when your symptoms started (the exact amount of time will vary according to the advice from your government).
 Doing so will help protect others in your community while you are infectious

 ● Plan ahead and ask others for help.
 Ask your employer, friends, and family to get the supplies you need for you, and to leave them outside your front door

-CPJ’s online Safety Kit provides journalists and newsrooms with basic safety information on physical, digital, and psychological safety resources and tools, including on covering civil unrest and elections.
+CPJ’s Safety Kit provides journalists and newsrooms with basic safety information on physical, digital, and psychological safety resources and tools, including on covering civil unrest and elections.

 [Editors’ note: This advisory was originally published on February 10, 2020, and is being frequently revised.
 The publication date at the top reflects the most recent update.]